-How to Follow-Up After a Sales Meeting
+How to Follow Up Like a Pro After Your Sales Meeting

-Following up after a Prospect Meeting
+Following up after the Meeting

-The first step after a prospect meeting is to draft a personalized follow-up email.
+The first step after a prospect meeting is to draft a personalized follow up email.
 Spend time reviewing your meeting notes and tailor your message specifically to your prospect and your conversation with them.
 Make sure you follow a few key steps as your draft your email.

 - Send it within 24 hours of your meeting